 HTTP 200 OK, which caused problems with detecting errors from distributed services like proxies, load balancers, and monitoring.

-When a connection to the slave database fails (if defined), Cerb will now revert to the master.
+When a connection to the replica database fails (if defined), Cerb will now revert to the master.
 Previously a fatal error was returned which prevented the app from working at all.
 This change improves graceful fail-over in distributed environments.

 DEVBLOCKS_CACHE_ENGINE_PREVENT_CHANGEoption to framework.config.php for preventing changes to cache configuration from Setup.
 When enabled, it also hides Setup->Configure->Cache.
 This option is useful when combined with